siemens/bt2-ftrace-to-ctf/README.md

 - "inputs": array of string, mandatory: providing exactly one input file path
 - "lttng": boolean, optional: indicating if LTTng semantics shall be used
 - "clock-offset": uint64, optional: trace clock offset from world clock in ns
+- "clock-uid": string, optional: UID or UUID of the trace clock

 The plugin further implements the following query interfaces: